From instruction-health

 grep "getSession" CLAUDE.md

-If a key term is unreachable (not in any instruction file, doc, skill, or code), something was lost.
+If a key term is unreachable — not inline in an always-loaded file, and not in an extracted doc that an always-loaded file points to — something was lost.
 Fix it before committing.

 Once the verification grep is clean, remove the flag so guardian reminders re-enable for any subsequent edits: